pieroproietti/penguins-eggs/README.md

 ```
 sudo eggs install --custom it
 ```
-This command performs the installation of the krill CLI system installer using a custom unattended configuration named "it".
+This command installs the krill CLI system installer using a custom unattended configuration named "it".
 > [!TIP]
-> To explore the code implementation of the `eggs install` or `eggs krill` command, you can refer to the [src/commands/install.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/install.ts) file in the penguins-eggs GitHub repository.
-This file contains the source code responsible for the `eggs install` or `eggs krill` functionality, providing a deeper understanding of how the command is implemented and executed.
+> <p align="justify"> To explore the code implementation of the `eggs install` or `eggs krill` command, you can refer to the [src/commands/install.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/install.ts) file in the penguins-eggs GitHub repository.
+This file contains the source code responsible for the `eggs install` or `eggs krill` functionality, providing a deeper understanding of how the command is implemented and executed.</p>

 ## `eggs kill`
 The `eggs kill` command is used to terminate and remove eggs, metaphorically representing freeing the nest.
 This command allows users to delete eggs and perform additional actions related to the nest.